eclipse-zenoh/zenoh-plugin-ros2dds/README.md

 The command line arguments overwrite the equivalent keys configured in a configuration file.

-:warning: Work in progress... the configuration scheme might change before the first release !

 ## Easy multi-robots via Namespace configuration

 Deploying a `zenoh-bridge-ros2dds` in each robot and configuring each with its own namespace brings several benefits: